Smut: An 1883 Obscenity Trial and Its Echoes Today

 —Mary Beth Norton, author of Liberty’s Daughters and The Devil’s Snare

 "Carol Kammen is a riveting storyteller.
-Through the lens of an 1883 legal case in Ithaca, New York, Kammen shows us how late 20th century concerns about morality, sex, gender roles, and economic growth played out in at the local level, in a rapidly growing village at the headwaters of Cayuga Lake.
+Through the lens of an 1883 legal case in Ithaca, New York, Kammen shows us how late 19th century concerns about morality, sex, gender roles, and economic growth played out at the local level, in a rapidly growing village at the headwaters of Cayuga Lake.
 The court testimony and cast of characters will frustrate, shock, and amuse you, and you won’t want to put this book down."

 —Maria Cristina Garcia, Howard A. Newman Professor of American Studies and Stephen H. Weiss Presidential Fellow, Cornell University